Fact Sheet: Isolation and Loneliness

 Health risks associated with loneliness and social isolation are comparable to the dangers of smoking and obesity, increasing mortality risk by up to 30%.
 Feeling alone increases the risk of death by 26%, while social isolation and living alone increases mortality risk by 29% and 32%, respectively, according to a March 2015 study.

-- Social connections have a profound influence on risk for mortality and are associated with a 50% reduced risk of early death.
+- Social connections have a profound influence on risk for mortality and are associated with a 30% increased risk of early death.

 - Loneliness is as lethal as smoking 15 cigarettes a day, according to researcher Julianne Holt-Lunstad.

 Loneliness affects more than one-third of American adults, with particular likelihood among individuals facing challenging life circumstances like loss of a loved one, and chronic or catastrophic illnesses like diabetes, heart disease, mental illness or cancer.